 Docker is an open platform for packaging and running applications in containers.
 The platform provides an end-to-end solution for building, shipping, testing, deploying, and maintaining containerized applications.

-- Docker Compose enables you to build multi-container apps in Windows or Mac
+- Docker Compose enables you to build multi-container apps on Windows or Mac.

-- Docker Engine is an open-source containerization technology that uses Docker files and Docker images to build portable applications.
+- Docker Engine is an open-source containerization technology using Docker files and images to build portable applications.

 - Docker Hub is a repository of official Docker images and images from verified partners to help you build, share, and run images faster.

 - Docker Swarm (Swarm or swarm mode) is the native container orchestration tool for Docker containers.
 It manages multiple containers across many hosts (physical or virtual servers).
-Docker Swarm is the Kubernetes alternative that people think of when comparing Kubernetes vs Docker.
+When people Compare Kubernetes to Docker, they often think of Docker Swarm as an alternative.

 - Docker plugins enable you to add more functionalities to Docker.
 Docker Engine includes a number of plugins by default, but you can also load and use third-party plugins.